TheGamerDog/PluTail/README.md

 ---

-- PluMon - Rulimony (Russian flash game), work in progress...
+- PluMon - server side of Rulimony (Russian flash game), work in progress...
-- VixMon - web side of Mogobe, work in progress...
+- VixMon - web side of Rulimony, work in progress...

 **❗ Attention!
 The server does not support games with the heavily modified SmartFoxServer 1.x protocol, support is also not expected in the future (for example, club penguin, use [Houdini](https://github.com/solero/houdini))**